 Disney World only has two princess meals, Cinderella’s Royal Table at Magic Kingdom and Akershus Royal Banquet Hall at Epcot.

-I only recommend Cinderella’s Royal Table over Akershus is if you have a huge Cinderella fan or have always dreamed of eating in the castle.
-Otherwise we think Akershus provides a great Disney World princess meal for less money.
+I recommend Cinderella’s Royal Table over Akershus is if you have a huge Cinderella fan or have always dreamed of eating in the castle.
+Otherwise Akershus provides a good Disney World princess meal for less money and less reservation hassle.